Prospective Graduate Students

 The Department admits students at either the M.A. level or the Ph.D. level.

-Prospective students who hold an M.A. (or equivalent) may choose to apply directly to the Ph.D. program.
+Prospective students who hold an M.A. that is equivalent to the M.A. offered by our department should apply directly to the Ph.D. program.
 For students who enter at the Ph.D. level, the expected time to degree is three years.

-However, when the prospective student's M.A. is not in the same field that s/he is applying to study, s/he may prefer (and be required) to begin at the M.A. level in our program.
-For example, a student who has earned an M.A. in Russian literature, public policy, etc., and who is applying to study Slavic linguistics, should apply to the M.A. program, not the Ph.D. program.
-Likewise a student who holds a five-year B.A./M.A. degree from an Eastern European or Central European university should also consider enrolling in the M.A. program.
+However, when the prospective student's M.A. is not in the same field that s/he is applying to study, s/he may prefer (or be required) to begin at the M.A. level in our program.
+For example, a student who has earned an M.A. in Russian literature, Slavic philology, public policy, etc., and who is applying to study Slavic linguistics, should apply to the M.A. program.
+Similarly, applicants whose M.A. degrees are in the same field but did not include a substantial research component (an M.A. thesis or its equivalent) should consider applying to the M.A. program.
 Such students usually benefit from the foundation that the M.A. degree provides and often have more success in the program.

 The Department encourages all applicants to visit the Department.
-Please contact the Graduate Studies Coordinator, Karen Nielsen, to arrange meetings with professors and current graduate students.
+Please contact the Academic Program Coordinator to arrange meetings with professors and current graduate students.

 All students who are admitted to the graduate program are considered for funding.
 The Department strives to offer five years of funding to graduate students who are pursuing an M.A. + Ph.D. and three years of funding to graduate students who enter at the Ph.D. level.